 - Consumers in Pet Store Lawsuit: Locke Lord, along with co-counsel from the Animal Legal Defense Fund and the Humane Society of the United States, reached a settlement in a pro bono consumer lawsuit against Furry Babies, Inc., a Chicago-area pet store chain.
 Read more about the case here.

-- Texas Appleseed: Texas Appleseed awarded Locke Lord with its Pro Bono Leadership Award recognizing the Firm’s work leading to landmark reform of the criminal justice system in Texas.
+- Texas Appleseed: In the past, Texas Appleseed has awarded Locke Lord with its Pro Bono Leadership Award recognizing the Firm’s work leading to landmark reform of the criminal justice system in Texas.
 A team of nearly 40 Locke Lord lawyers — led by Dallas Partner Kip Mendrygal — interviewed prosecutors across Texas, analyzing their criminal discovery practices and finding systemic inconsistencies from county to county regarding what information was provided to defendants during discovery.
 This research led to the passage of the Michael Morton Act, a state law requiring prosecutors turn over all evidence to defense lawyers in criminal cases.

 - Dallas Housing Crisis Center: Locke Lord lawyers staff this clinic at least once a month and assist low-income clients with a broad range of housing issues, including tenant/landlord disputes, contract interpretation, residential health and safety and related issues.